wp-plugins/custom-menu-wizard/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.1.0 =
+Added an Alternative section which gives a dual-scenario capability, such as "show Config A, but if a current item is present then show Config B"
+Added a new option to enable a "last resort" determination of current item as being an item marked as the parent of a current item, even though no current item is actually present.
+Fixed a bug with the paging of a Home blogging page, and stopped disabling widget fields so that the customizer does not "lose" values.
+Also fixed customizer for WordPress pre v3.9 running Widget Customizer plugin.

 = 3.0.4 =
 Fixed a couple of minor bugs with the "assist" and the widget form, and corrected a bug with accessibility mode when javascript is enabled.